 Martial arts are usually studied for self-defense and self-improvement.
-Aikido is different in that practitioners seek to defend themselves without causing injury to their attackers.
-It is a peaceful and non-harmful method of martial art, developed in Japan in the 1920s by Morihei Ueshiba.
+Aikido shares these values and offers a key difference in that practitioners seek to defend themselves without causing injury to their attackers.
+It is a fluid, peaceful and non-harmful method of martial art, developed in Japan in the 1920s by Morihei Ueshiba.

 Attend a class: Group Class Schedule